Defining custom actions

 In their essence, file action definitions are plain JS objects, but it is recommended to

-helper method.
+define them using the defineFileAction helper method.
 It does some runtime checks and

 Typescript magic to produce a type-safe file action.
 The simplified signature of this